digiltd/oh-rtd-test/Explanation of items.md

   Read the wiki page for the respective binding for more help and examples.

 - Items can be defined in files in folder `${openhab_home}/configurations/items`.

-  Just create a new file called thenameyouwish.items.
+- All item definition files have to have the file extension `.items` Just create a new file called thenameyouwish.items.

-- All item definition files have to have the file extension `.items`
+- Groups are also defined in the .items files.
+Groups can be inside groups, and items can be in none, one or more groups.

 Typically items are defined using the openHAB Designer by editing the items definition files.
 Doing so you will have full IDE support like syntax checking, contect assist etc.